KaiQiangSong/struct_infused_summ/README.md

     "2way+relation" is the default architecture.
 It uses the settings file `./settings/network_struct_edge.json`.
 You can modify the 'network' field of the `options_loader.py` from `'settings/network_struct_edge.json'` to `'./settings/network_struct_node.json'` to train the "2way+word" architecture.

-9. Train the model with early stopping.
+9. (Optional) train the model with early stopping.

     You might want to change the paramters used for early stopping.
 These are specified in `./setttings/earlyStop.json` and explained below.
 If early stopping is enabled, the best model files, `model_best.npz` and `options_best.json`, will be saved in the `./model/struct_edge/` folder.